They work hard every day in tough conditions, so why not get a construction worker a gift to keep them safe and healthy on site?

 And this won't just keep them safe, it'll improve the quality of their work too if they can see what they're doing!

-So if this sound like a good gift check out the Husky 5000-Lumen LED Work Light.
+So if this sound like a good gift check out the Stanley LED work light.

 As this one shines really brightly and you can tilt it so it points at the perfect angle to light up the room.

 It's also waterproof and sturdy enough to withstand any nastiness you may encounter during site work.

 And being LED means it's safer to use and will use up less energy too.